-The health reform law imposes a new sales tax on health insurance that increases the cost of health care coverage.
-The amount of the tax will be $8 billion in 2014, increasing to $14.3 billion in 2018, and increased based on premium trend thereafter.
-The Joint Committee on Taxation estimates that the health insurance tax will exceed $100 billion over the next ten years.
+The health reform law imposed a new sales tax on health insurance that increases the cost of health care coverage.
+The amount of the tax was $8 billion in 2014 and increase by 41 percent for 2015.
+The tax will total more than $145 billion over the next ten years.